mikewest/mgc/mikewest.org/2011/2011-11-21-gdd-keynote-the-html5-demos.markdown

   - webaudio
   - mikebostock
   - joelambert

+Teaser:
+  I had the opportunity to present a few demos during the Chrome section of Saturday's Google Developer Day in Berlin (which, incidentally, was a blast).
+  I expect a video to go up at some point in the vaguely near future, but, since I got more than a few questions about it, I'm throwing the links up here as a stopgap before the video's released.
 ---
 I had the opportunity to present a few demos during the Chrome section of Saturday's Google Developer Day in Berlin (which, incidentally, was a blast).